Enhanced Kohn-Luttinger topological superconductivity in bands with nontrivial geometry

 \section{Abstract}

 We study the effect of the electron wavefunction on Kohn-Luttinger superconductivity.
 The role of the wavefunction is encoded in a complex form factor describing the topology and geometry of the bands.
-We show that the electron wavefunction significantly impacts the superconducting transition temperature and superconducting order parameter.
-We illustrate this using the lowest Landau level form factor and find exponential enhancement of $T_c$ for the resulting topological superconductor.
-We find that the ideal band geometry, which favors a fractional Chern insulator in the flat band limit, has an optimal $T_c$.
+We show that the wavefunction significantly impacts the superconducting transition temperature and superconducting order parameter.
+We illustrate this using the lowest Landau level form factor and find exponential enhancement of $T_c$ for the resulting topological superconductor. {This enhancement of $T_c$ is due to the resonance between the Berry flux enclosed by the Fermi surface and Cooper pair angular momentum.} We find that the ideal band geometry, which favors a fractional Chern insulator in the flat band limit, has an optimal $T_c$.
 Finally, we apply this understanding to a model relevant to rhombohedral graphene multilayers and unravel the importance of the band geometry for achieving robust superconductivity.

-\emph{Introduction.}--- The BCS theory is foundational for the understanding of superconductivity.
-The central equation in the BCS theory is the gap equation, which dictates the pairing symmetry and $T_c$.
-In the standard BCS theory, the gap equation only depends on the Hamiltonian spectrum.
-Recently, it has been recognized that the wave functions of the Hamiltonian, which encode the system's geometry and topology, also play a crucial role in the problem of superconductivity.
-For instance, it has been demonstrated both theoretically and experimentally, that the quantum metric provides an additional contribution to the superfluid stiffness and enhance the BKT transition temperature~\cite{Peotta_2015,Julku_2016,Liang_2017,Hu_2019,Chen_2024,Tian_2023,Julku_2020,Xie_2020,He_2021,Herzog_2022,T_rm_2022,Torma_2018,Huhtinen_2022}.
-Furthermore, the quantum metric influences the correlation length and upper critical field, as well as the ability to stabilize pairing density waves~\cite{Chen_2024,Hu_2024,Ziting_2024}.
-The importance of the quantum metric becomes increasingly important, particularly in flat band systems, where the stiffness due to band dispersion is absent.